Stiven-Gjekaj/ProfilePuller/README.md

   Playwright fallback for JavaScript-heavy pages (`--use-playwright`).
 - Outputs a shuffled list of profile URLs, truncated to `--max-profiles`, and saves crawl state for later resumption.
+- Validates `/profile/` slugs by decoding their payloads so the output only includes real user pages.
+- Pass `--include-posts` to collect `/post/...` URLs (with an optional `--max-posts` limit) alongside profiles.

 ## Embedding & indexing